harvard-hbs/rag-example/README.md

 # Retrieval-Augmented Generation (RAG) Example

-This repository contains an example of code for demonstrating retrieval-augmented generation or RAG which provides a mechanism for incorporating domain-specific content into interactions with large language models (LLMs).
+This repository contains an example of code for demonstrating retrieval-augmented generation (RAG) which provides a mechanism for incorporating domain-specific content into generative AI interactions with large language models (LLMs).

 ## LangChain